khavari/commentable/readme.md

 #### Commentable is a comments model for Laravel 5.

-### Installation
+### 1. Install

-Require this package in your composer.json and update composer.
+Run the following command or require this package in your composer.json and update composer.
 ```
 composer require "Easteregg\Comment"
 ```

+### 2. Register
 Add `CommentServiceProvider` and `CommentEventProvider` to the `providers` array in `app/config/app.php`: